 Starting a business is not easy.
 Taking the plunge to set out on your own takes courage, commitment, and a reasonable amount of self-confidence.

-Why do so many start-ups fail?
-There are many reasons, but especially for science and technology companies there can be a long period of product development before the company sees any revenue.
+There are many reasons why a start-up may fail, but especially for innovative companies there can be a long period of product or service development before the company sees any revenue.

 And this pre-revenue period can often turn out to be a lot longer than expected if the development proves to be more difficult than anticipated.
 In these circumstances, any financial help a company can get can be a lifeline.

-That might sound like a difficult set of conditions to meet.
-But never assume that the work you are doing doesn’t qualify for relief.
+The qualifying criteria for making an R&D tax credit claim can be hard to decipher but never assume that the work you are doing doesn’t qualify for relief.
 Always ask an expert – they may be able to identify some part of what you are doing that can attract help.

 What does the relief cover?
 The costs you can claim for include salaries, national insurance and pension contributions of staff directly involved in the R&D or indirectly supporting it, including supervisors and managers.
 You can also include agency staff and subcontractors.

-It also includes materials used, a proportion of your utility bills and any software purchased.
-The design, construction and testing of prototypes is also covered.
+It also includes materials used on unsuccessful prototypes, a proportion of your utility bills and software purchased.

 Most start-ups would come under the SME scheme, which allows you to deduct 130% of your qualifying costs from your annual profits, on top of the normal 100% to make a total of 230%.